madhums/madhums.github.io/about.md

 ## How do I do it?

-1. _Brainstorm_ ideas with product owners, come up with user stories.
+I have more than a decade of experience in building applications.

-2. _Sketch_ the ideas on a whiteboard to come up with the _user flows_ and think it out loud.
-At this phase I prefer to include the _team_ that is involved as it brings _alignment_.
-(I sometimes use parts of [google design sprint](http://designsprintkit.withgoogle.com) here).
+I _Brainstorm_ ideas with product owners, come up with user stories. _Sketch_ the ideas, come up with _user flows_ (I sometimes use parts of [google design sprint](http://designsprintkit.withgoogle.com) here). _Design_ or create _wireframe_ if necessary and _code_ it.

-3. _Design_ using SketchApp (if needed)
+I use [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
+I can program in `JavaScript`, `Typescript`, `Python`, `Go` languages.
+I have used many frameworks, databases, technology and services.

-4. _Code_ it!
+I have recently developed much interest towards data science, machine learning, policy research and political sociology.
+I am looking for ways to bring all these together.

-I use JavaScript and [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) (OSS) to implement the solutions.
-I not only use OSS to build solutions, but also contribute back.
+I not only use OSS to build solutions, but also like to contribute back.
 Checkout my github to see my contributions.

 If what I do intrigues you, whether it's a completely new idea or an already existing application, drop me a line and I shall get back to you!